Supplier Quality On-Site Audit

 Product Audit

-Customer-specific product requirements are met
+- Customer-specific product requirements are identified and followed

 Corrective Action and Continuous Improvement